training-datalab/training-datalab.com/content/en/authors/aolivares/_index.md

   url: "https://www.umayor.cl/"

 # Short bio (displayed in user profile at end of posts)
 bio: Associate Professor in the Government School at the Universidad Mayor, Chile.
+Adjuntct Researcher in Training Data Lab, Chile.

 interests:
 - Cabinets composition